-Share Reserve.
-A total of shares of our common stock will initially be made available for sale under the ESPP.
-In addition, the ESPP provides for annual increases in the number of shares available for issuance under the ESPP on January 1 of each year beginning in 2017 and ending on , 2026 in an amount equal to the least of: (i) % of the total number of shares outstanding as of December 31 of the immediately preceding calendar year; (ii) shares; or (iii) a number of shares determined by our board of directors.
-If there is any change to our outstanding common stock, such as a recapitalization, stock dividend, stock split or similar event, appropriate adjustments will be made to the number and class of shares available under the ESPP and to the number, class and purchase price of shares subject to purchase under any pending offering.
+Share Reserve.A total ofshares of our common stock will initially be made available for sale under the ESPP.
+In addition, the ESPPprovides for annual increases in the number of shares available for issuance under the ESPP on January 1 of each year beginning in 2017 and endingon, 2026 in an amount equal to the least of: (i)% of the total number of shares outstanding as of December 31 of the immediatelypreceding calendar year; (ii)shares; or (iii) a number of shares determined by our board of directors.
+If there is any change to our outstandingcommon stock, such as a recapitalization, stock dividend, stock split or similar event, appropriate adjustments will be made to the number and class of shares availableunder the ESPP and to the number, class and purchase price of shares subject to purchase under any pending offering.

 Administration.
-Our compensation committee will administer the ESPP.
-The compensation committee will have full authority to adopt rules and procedures to administer the ESPP, to interpret the provisions of the ESPP, to determine the terms and conditions of offerings under the ESPP and to designate any subsidiaries to participate in the ESPP.
+Our compensation and organization committee will administer the ESPP.
+The compensation and organization committee will authority to adopt rules and procedures to administer the ESPP, to interpret the provisions of the ESPP, to determine the terms and conditions of offerings under the ESPP and to designate any subsidiaries to participate in the ESPP.